-Wisconsin will continue to identify "Schools of Recognition."
+Wisconsin will continue to identify "Schools of Recognition".
 These are schools that make better than expected achievement with high poverty populations, have overall high achievement, and are closing achievement gaps.
 Wisconsin has been recognizing Schools of Recognition for over 10 years and will continue to do so under this new federal accountability system.

 vii.
-Annual Measurement of Achievement (ESEA section 1111(c)(4)(E)(iii)): Describe how the State factors the requirement for 95 percent student participation in statewide mathematics and reading/language arts assessments into the statewide accountability system.
+Annual Measurement of Achievement (ESEA section 1111(c)(4)(E)(iii)):

+Describe how the State factors the requirement for 95 percent student participation in statewide mathematics and reading/language arts assessments into the statewide accountability system.

-Achievement calculations will be based upon the higher of 95 percent of students enrolled for the full academic year (FAY) expected to participate in the statewide annual assessments or the number of FAY students tested in excess of 95 percent.
+Achievement calculations will be based upon the higher of 95 percent of students expected to participate in the statewide annual assessments or the number of students tested in excess of 95 percent.
 All calculations will be conducted both for the all students group and for each subgroup that meets the minimum group size requirement (n=20).
-Wisconsin defines FAY as enrollment from the 3rd Friday of September through completion of statewide testing.

-- viii.
-Continued Support for School and LEA Improvement (ESEA section 1111(d)(3)(A)) - a.
+viii.
+Continued Support for School and LEA Improvement (ESEA section 1111(d)(3)(A))

+a.
 Exit Criteria for Comprehensive Support and Improvement Schools.
 Describe the statewide exit criteria, established by the State, for schools identified for comprehensive support and improvement, including the number of years (not to exceed four) over which schools are expected to meet such criteria.